ZhuangLab/Chromatin_Analysis_2020_cell/README.md

 * Data download: The corresponding datasets could be found by DOI: 10.5281/zenodo.3928890

-* Citation: If you happened to use our codes or dataset, please cite: [https://doi.org/10.1016/j.cell.2020.07.032](Jun-Han Su, Pu Zheng, Seon S. Kinrot, Bogdan Bintu, and Xiaowei Zhuang.
+* Citation: If you happened to use our codes or dataset, please cite: [Jun-Han Su, Pu Zheng, Seon S. Kinrot, Bogdan Bintu, and Xiaowei Zhuang.
 Genome-Scale Imaging of the 3D Organization and Transcriptional Activity of Chromatin.
-Cell 2020)
+Cell 2020](https://doi.org/10.1016/j.cell.2020.07.032)

 * Contributors: Bogdan Bintu, Pu Zheng, Seon Kinrot, Jun-Han Su and Xiaowei Zhuang.